lsgs/redcap-instance-select/README.md

 Users assigned to a DAG will see only records assigned to the same DAG.

+### `@INSTANCESELECT-AUTOCOMPLETE`

+Use alongside one of the other Instance Select module action tags to have the dropdown list of instances rendered as an auto-complete list rather than a regular select list.

 ## Custom Labels

 If a custom record label, custom event labels and/or repeat instance labels are configured for the project then the select lists will display instances labelled accordingly.